 Managing databases in Managed Service for PostgreSQL

-You can add, rename, and remove databases, as well as view information about them.
+You can add, rename, and drop databases, as well as view their details.

 Warning